instaclustr/cassandra-everywhere-strategy/test/README.md

 # Tests

-* `ccm-test`: simple test that spins up a multi-node Apache Cassandra cluster withthe `instaclustr-everywhere-strategy` JAR installed.
+* `ccm-test`: simple test that spins up a multi-node Apache Cassandra cluster with the `instaclustr-everywhere-strategy` JAR installed.

 * `dse-migrate-test`: e2e test that validates a DSE → Apache Cassandra migration.